sourcehut-mirrors/chawan/doc/protocols.md

 if the user wishes; see below).

 `file:` loads a file from the local filesystem.
-In case of directories, it shows the directory listing like the FTP protocol does.
+In case of directories, it shows the directory listing using `dirlist2html` like FTP.

 `man:`, `man-k:` and `man-l:` are wrappers around the commands `man`, `man -k` and `man -l`.
 These look up man pages using `/usr/bin/man`